 • Decommissioned, 3 July 1946, at San Diego, CA.

-• Struck from the Naval Register, (date unknown)
+• Struck from the Naval Register, date unknown

 • Final Disposition, sold, 24 January 1947, fate unknown

-• LCI(G)-454 received four battle stars for World War II service in addition to the Navy Unit Commendation as a member of LCI(G) Flotilla 3 (31 January to 28 July 1944) for Occupation of Kwajalein and Eniwetok Atolls in the Marshall Islands and Capture and occupation of Saipan, Guam and Tinian in the Marianas
+• USS LCI(G)-454 earned four battle stars for World War II service in addition to the Navy Unit Commendation as a member of LCI(G) Flotilla 3 (31 January to 28 July 1944) for Occupation of Kwajalein and Eniwetok Atolls in the Marshall Islands and Capture and occupation of Saipan, Guam and Tinian in the Marianas

 Specifications: